lamepic/ftracker-v1.0/frontend/tracker/README.md

 # Add price to route the type document depending on the price on the document

 # Add amount input to document creation.
-Search document by amount
+Search document by amount - deferred

 # Automatic archiving

-# handle reference exception
+# handle reference exception - done

 # duplicate raw file and save path in copy. - done